AnietieJohnson/Analysis-on-Superstore-sales-data/README.md

     - What category of Product gave highest sales, do same for sub-category
     - Which Category has the highest quantity
   	- What is the relationship between discount and quantity
+    - Which are the Top and bottom Four cities
 6. Show profit and sales by month, do same for Quarter.

 ## Data Sourcing